szjani/predaddy/README.md

 ### 2.0

+ - Messages can be any objects, it's not required to implement `Message` interface.
  - The constructors are changed in all message bus implementations since they use the same `FunctionDescriptorFactory` for closures as the `MessageHandlerDescriptorFactory` for methods.
  - `TransactionSynchronizedBuffererInterceptor` has been introduced thus `EventBus` does not extends `Mf4PhpMessageBus` anymore.
  - Both `EventBus` and `CommandBus` now register their default interceptors in the constructor and do not override the `setInterceptors` method.
 If you want to register other interceptors,